syntaqx/syntaqx.github.io/_posts/2014-04-03-removing-unused-css.md

 layout: post
 title: Removing Unused CSS
 ---
-So you've just finished adding a new feature to your latest application.
-You've recieved your rush of gratification seeing everything go live and all of your tests prove you're the bug-free programmer you've always thought you were.
-So, now what?
+So you've just finished adding a new feature to your latest application, recieved your rush of gratification seeing everything go live, and all of your tests prove you're the bug-free programming you've always thought you were.
+Now what?

 Remove stuff you don't need!
 This could be as simple as removing lines of code, images, various unused dependencies, or rewriting that not-so-perfect code you